 “See, I’m not such a bad guy,” he said.

-Had he had asked me what I thought of this new side of him, before I left the boardroom, I would’ve told him that he would have been better off refraining from all that smiling.
+Had he had asked me what I thought of this side of him, before I left the boardroom, I would’ve told him that he would have been better off refraining from all that smiling.
 “Smiles look weird on your face,” is something I might have said.
-I would have added that there was nothing unusual, or unattractive about that smile, it just looked odd on him.
+I would have added that there was nothing unusual, or unattractive about that smile, but that it just looked odd on him.
 I also would have informed him that we both would’ve been better off if just gave me the proscribed punishment for my offense.
-I would’ve told him that the mystique he had a hand in creating that which was so firmly entrenched, by the time we spoke in this one-on-one, and that he was in a no-win situation … If it was his hope that I like him, or that we begin to think that he’s not such a bad guy after all.
+I would’ve told him that the mystique he had a hand in creating, and that which was so firmly entrenched by the time I entered this boardroom, placed him in a no-win situation … “If,” I would add, “it is hope your hope that I like you, or in anyway consider you to be something other than a bad guy.”
 I would’ve informed him that once you establish a firm, hard-ass leadership mystique, doing otherwise will only lead the recipient of your leniency to believe that you are flexing an authoritative muscle in a condescending reminder to those under your stewardship that they will forever be subjected to your whims and moods, until they leave the room loathing you more than they had when they entered.

 It’s too late for you, and your current mystique, I would inform him, but if you want to escape this cycle in your next management position, clear your desk library of all of these unread “how-to lead” guides that you have arranged for maximum visibility and pick up a copy of Orwell’s Shooting the Elephant.
 In this story, you will find the true detriment of creating a hard-ass boss mask, until your face grows into it, and while it may impress your superiors to be this way, the downside will arrive when you try to impress upon “the natives” the idea that you’re not such a bad guy after all, and you spend the rest of your days trying to escape the spiraling duality of these expectations.